 3) Cellophane between crossed polarizing sheets:

 In cellophane, the long polymer chains are aligned, and the material is not isotropic.
 Cellophane thus has two optical axes, one parallel to the polymer chains and one perpendicular to them, along each of which the material exhibits a different index of refraction; it is birefringent.
 In cellophane, the axis parallel to the polymer chains has the lower index of refraction, and the axis perpendicular to the chains has the higher index of refraction.
 These are sometimes called the fast axis and the slow axis, respectively.
 In cellophane, these correspond to the ordinary and extraordinary axes, respectively.
+(Cellophane is said to be positive uniaxial.)
 Light passing through the cellophane polarized along the ordinary axis travels in the direction of the ordinary ray, or O ray, and light polarized along the extraordinary axis travels in the direction of the extraordinary ray, or E ray.
 Since the two axes are parallel to the faces of the cellophane, the ordinary and extraordinary rays coincide, which is important for what follows.

 Light that is polarized parallel to either of these two axes passes through the cellophane unchanged.
 Light whose electric vector is not parallel to either axis has a component of its electric vector along each axis.
 Because the component along the ordinary axis travels faster than the one along the extraordinary axis, their wavelengths in the cellophane are slightly different.
 As a result, when the light emerges from the cellophane, these two components are out of phase with each other.
 This phenomenon is called phase retardation.
 The relative phase of the light oscillating along the two axes determines the polarization of the emerging light relative to that of the incoming light.